-The ETO had its own Mason-Dixon line in the autumn of 1944.
-The border ran along the intersection of the U.S. Third and U.S. Seventh Armies.
+The ETO had its own Mason-Dixon line.
+The border ran along the intersection of the Third and Seventh Armies.

-General George Patton believed that he would be the first man on the banks of the Rhine, wrote to his wife that Major General Jacob Devers and his U.S. Seventh Army, under the command of General Alexander Patch, had “made a monkey out of me.”
+General George Patton believed that he would be the first man on the banks of the Rhine, wrote to his wife that Devers and his Seventh Army had “made a monkey out of me.”
 The Seventh reached the Rhine before Thanksgiving Day 1944, with an intact bridge and the capture of the historic Strasbourg to complete history’s first wintertime crossing of the Vosges Mountains.
 Ironically, Hitler saved Patton’s reputation by way of the Ardennes offensive, only one month removed.

 General Eisenhower professed support to take advantage of any opportunity of the moment.
-After months of grasping to take a bridgehead on the Rhine, through a brilliant coup-de-main, General Devers handed the Allied Commander in Chief a historic opportunity: An open door into Germany by way of Strasbourg and the intact Kehl Bridge.
+After months of grasping to take a bridgehead on the Rhine, through a brilliant coup-de-main, the Seventh Army handed the Allied Commander in Chief a historic opportunity: An open door into Germany by way of Strasbourg and the intact Kehl Bridge.

-In early November, Eisenhower ordered Generals Montgomery, Bradley and Jacob Devers forward in a broad-front offensive to cross the Rhine River into Germany.
+In early November, Eisenhower ordered Generals Montgomery, Bradley and Devers forward in a broad-front offensive to cross the Rhine River into Germany.
 The goal: End the war by Christmas 1944.
 Bradley’s First Army General Hodges and Third Army General Patton employed meat-grinder tactics like those used in World War One.
-While the American First and Third Armies sapped precious strength in the morass of the Hurtgen Forest and against the fortresses around Metz, the Seventh Army's 44th I.D. and other American and French units in the Sixth Army Group units assailed the unassailable.
+While the American First and Third Armies sapped precious strength in the morass of the Hurtgen Forest and against the fortresses around Metz, the 44th I.D. and other Seventh Army units assailed the unassailable.
 Their order: Mission Impossible.
 Break through the enemy’s winter line in the Vosges Mountains and cross the Rhine.
-Accomplish this and all the while constrained by command of the fewest resources and holding firmly last place in re-supply priority.
+All the while constrained by command of the fewest resources and holding firmly last place in re-supply priority.
 With Ike’s support, Monty hoarded supplies and troops and stood pat.
-The Sixth Army, which included Lieutenant General Alexander Patch's U.S. Seventh Army, attacked.
-Then, to everyone’s amazement, Dever's soldiers breached the Vosges and reached the Rhine.
-The frosting on the cake: A liberated Strasbourg with its intact Kehl bridge over the Rhine into an undefended Germany.
+Dever’s Seventh Army attacked.
+Then, to everyone’s amazement, the Seventh Army breached the Vosges and reached the Rhine.
+The frosting on the cake.
+A liberated Strasbourg with its intact Kehl bridge over the Rhine into an undefended Germany.

-The day after the Strasbourg’s coup-de-main, Devers along with his lieutenants Generals Patch and French General Jean de Lattre de Tassigny received Eisenhower and General Omar Bradley, at his headquarters at Vittel in the Vosges Mountains.
-Instead of giving his congratulations, the Supreme Commander intended to transfer several of the U.S. Seventh Army divisions.
-Patton urgently needed fresh troops in the Third Army’s stalled bloody offensive just to the north.
+The day after the Strasbourg’s coup-de-main, Devers received Eisenhower and General Omar Bradley, at his headquarters at Vittel in the Vosges Mountains.
+Instead of offering congratulations, the SHAEF commander came with the intent to borrow some of Seventh Army’s divisions.
+Patton needed help in the Third Army’s stalled offensive just to the north.
 Devers countered.
-His proposal: Strike boldly beyond the Rhine and bypass the German forces on the west bank.
-This meant the abandonment of General Patton’s failed Third Army offensive around Metz and the transfer of Patton's Third Army to Alsace under Devers’ command.
-From this point, Devers plan including moving the U.S. Seventh Army across the Rhine for a northward push on the far side of the river inside Germany.
-At the same time, Patton's Third Army would drive in parallel northward on the near side, the western bank of the Rhine.
+His proposal, strike boldly beyond the Rhine and bypass the German forces on the west bank.
+And abandon Patton’s failed offensive and move the Third Army to Alsace under Devers’ command.
+From this point, move Alexander “Sandy” Patch and the Seventh Army across the Rhine for a northward push on the far side of the river inside Germany while Patton made a parallel drive northward on the near side of the Rhine.
 The objective: Roll up the enemy’s entire rear and cause Germany to abandon the Rhine’s west bank all the way up to Holland.
-This bold plan held a real chance to end the ETO conflict in late 1944 or early 1945.
+And end the war in 1944 or early 1945.

-This daring new decisive war winning plan upset General Dever's distinguished peers and his boss.
-Major General Omar Bradley fought against the plan with it's transfer of the Third Army and his rival Devers.
-Eisenhower had nothing of this proposal.
-Ike did not even approve the 7th Army forces to exploit the success and cross the Rhine into Germany - with or without Patton.
-To General Devers and his staff, the Supreme Commander’s decision canceling the Rhine crossing amounted to a dishonesty and betrayal and smacked of favoritism.
-In so doing, Eisenhower directly contradicted the formal orders under which the Sixth Army Group had brilliantly succeeded.
-Eisenhower made no apologies nor explanations regarding ‘the why’ behind his change to the Sixth Army Group mission.
-Ike simply commanded Devers to abandon any plan to cross the Rhine.
+This bold new decisive proposal startled his guests and his boss.
+Genearl Omar Bradley fought against the plan with its transfer of Patton’s Third Army.
+Eisenhower had nothing of this plan.
+He did not even want Danvers’ forces to cross the Rhine, with or without Patton.
+To General Patch and his Seventh Army staff, the Supreme Commander’s decision canceling the Rhine crossing amounted to a betrayal and smacked of favoritism.
+It directly contradicted the formal orders under which the Seventh had brilliantly succeeded.
+Eisenhower made no apologies nor explanations regarding ‘the why’ behind his changing 7th Army’s mission.
+He simply commanded Devers to abandon any plan to cross the Rhine.
 His new edict: Support Patton’s right flank in his failed offensive against the Saar.

-The only point General Devers won was to keep the divisions coveted by Patton.
-Obviously the Ike favored Field Marshal Bernard Montgomery.
-Montgomery and his 21st Army Group continued to hold priority in the race to Berlin.
-Even though Montgomery's units, in the main, stood pat, disobedient of his commander’s explicit order to go on the offensive - Eisenhower did not budge for his new stated position.
-The Seventh Army soldiers fought and won.
-An invitation to end the war rejected.
+The only point Devers won was to keep the divisions coveted by Patton.
+Obviously the boss favored Field Marshal Bernard Montgomery.
+Monty and his 21st Army Group continued to hold priority in the race to Berlin.
+Even though Monty stood pat, disobedient of his commander’s explicit order to go on the offensive, Eisenhower would not budge for his stated position.
+Dever’s soldiers fought and won.
 Bradley enjoyed a strong secondary priority from his long-time friend, mentor and now his commander, General Eisenhower.
-General Bradley and his subordinate Patton benefited by receiving the bulk of U.S. troop replacements and supplies.
-Dever's divisions ran short.
-In the face of such favoritism, only Devers army stood victorious in the fall of 1944.
-For the ETO, the sole source of triumphant news-reel and newspaper headlines for a war-weary home front emanated from the unfortunate one, the Sixth Army Group.
+Bradley benefited by receiving the bulk of U.S. troop replacements and supplies while Devers divisions ran short.
+In the face of such favoritism, only the Seventh Army armies stood victorious in the fall of 1944.
+For the ETO, the sole source of triumphant news-reel and newspaper headlines for a war-weary home front emanated from the unfortunate one, the Seventh.
 All others failed to produce battlefield wins.
-Or in the case of the Field Marshal Bernard Law Montgomery, the First Viscount of el Alamein led 21st Army Group, did not even put forth a good effort after the failure of 'Market Garden.'
+Or in the case of the Field Marshal Bernard Law Montgomery, the First Viscount of el Alamein led 21st Army Group, did not even try.

 Fate is often cruel.
 General Alexander Patch, in early November 1944, lost his son Captain Alexander Patch Jr. near Luneville, France, while serving in the 79th Infantry Division.
 Matters were different for the Eisenhower family.
 A change of assignment greeted Lt.
-John Eisenhower upon his arrival in France in 1944.
-For this recent West Point graduate and ‘favorite son' the obligatory and demanding command of an infantry platoon was changed to a cushy and safe staff assignment.
+John Eisenhower upon his arrival in France.
+For this West Point graduate and ‘favorite son’ instead of the command of an infantry platoon came a cushy and safe staff assignment.